 This is an electric guitar cover and rock arrangement of Pachelbel's Canon in D; one of the most familiar songs that is constantly used in the proffessional media industry.
 This clip is a modern take on that song, so I think the younger audiences are able to enjoy it too.

+New HeightsThis is a very emotional song, it's about staying strong and finding hope within you.
 I think I will use this song as a closing to my production to end on an emphasis of the sensitive topic.

 Adults who have adopted, may find Somewhere Between useful.